zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/17-create-compartment2.png " ")

-3. Once the compartment is created, click on the name of the compartment and note the compartment name and OCID.
+3. Once the compartment is created, click on the name of the compartment and add the compartment name and OCID to your `msdataworkshop.properties` file.
+This is the `OCI_COMPARTMENT_ID` property in your file.

   ![](images/19-compartment-name-ocid.png " ")